GoProduction/DeployTrackerMVC/README.md

 ## The Calendar
 <img src="/readme_images/Calendar.png">

-The calendar is used to display the planned dates of the deploys using ribbons, as well as their status via color-code.
+The calendar, powered by DayPilot Lite, is used to display the planned dates of the deploys using ribbons, as well as their status via color-code.

 Color | Status
 ------|-------